Share on your favorite

 Respect - A term used to show respect for elderly people or elders.

-Horse - The seventh of the twelve animals of the Chinese zodiac.
+Horse - The seventh of the twelve zodiac signs.

 Measurement - To measure something, such as land.